 Overall, we’re very pleased with the Magma Trail Quilt and we recommend it to anyone looking for a roomy, ultralight summer quilt that comes at a great price.

 Want to see how the Magma Trail compares with other awesome quilts and bags?
-Check out our Best Backpacking Sleeping Bags & Quilts guide, to get the inside scoop on products we’ve tested and used ourselves.
+Check out our Best Backpacking Sleeping Bags and Best Backpacking Quilts guides, to get the inside scoop on products we’ve tested and used ourselves.

 Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
 This adds no cost to our readers and helps us keep our site up and running.
 Our reputation is our most important asset, which is why we only provide completely honest and unbiased recommendations.